 You may be designing the landing page for paid advertising purposes, but don’t think of PPC and SEO as entirely separate aspects of your page.
 Treat one as you would the other.

-Ideally, you want to see your PPC campaign driving the initial leads and sales, while you’re getting ready for more targeted organic leads.
+Ideally, you want to see your PPC campaign driving the initial lead generation and sales, while you’re getting ready for more targeted organic leads.
 One study found SEO to have a lower CPC and a lower cost per lead, compared to PPC.

 While you don’t want to stuff your content with keywords, you certainly want to include the same words that potential customers are using to find you in search results.

 Optimizing for keywords can also lead to a higher conversion rate.
 If a customer lands on a web site or page and finds the same keywords he or she searched for a few seconds ago, they’ll be primed to pay more attention to what you have to say.